Ripley6811/FEND-Map-Project/README.md

 ```

 ######4) Set up `README.tmpl.md`
+> README.tmpl.md is the template that grunt-readme uses to stitch together the final README.md file.
+This and all other README template files live in the **docs** directory.

 0. Create **docs** folder.
 0. Copy `BASIC.tmpl.md` or another template from **grunt-readme/templates** to the **docs** folder.